Illustrator: Ron Lesser

 Final Analysis of So Wild A Rapture

-This wasn’t a bad ‘ripper.
-It wasn’t great either.
+So Wild a Rapture wasn’t a bad ‘ripper.
+It wasn’t great either, despite the raunch factor.
 Juliette’s youthful resourcefulness makes her willing to do anything to survive, no matter how degrading, sordid or arousing.
-But she also is kind of vapid and silly, with plenty of scenes lip-chewing and foot-stomping.
+She also is vapid and silly, with plenty of scenes lip-chewing and foot-stomping.

-I detested the male protagonists whose politics and morals I abhorred.
-The villain was villainous, yet he lacked that je-ne c’est quoi that makes a villain sizzle.
+I detested the male protagonist whose politics and morals I abhorred.
+The villain was villainous, yet he lacked that spicy je-ne c’est quoi that makes a villain sizzle.

 Here’s another bodice ripper to file away under: